OBF/bosc_materials/BOSC_review_process.md

 # BOSC Review Process

-(Version 1.1, 2020-Apr-19)
+(Version 1.2, 2021-Apr-14)

 BOSC is run by volunteers--we couldn't do it without your help!
 We greatly appreciate your taking time from your busy life to volunteer as a BOSC reviewer!
 To understand the process and so you can more effectively conduct your work, please review these guidelines before signing up as a reviewer.

-## BOSC 2020
+## BOSC 2021

-In July 2020, BOSC will be part of the Bioinformatics Community Conference ([BCC2020](https://bcc2020.github.io/)).
+In July 2021, [BOSC](https://www.open-bio.org/events/bosc/) will be a track (also called a Community of Special Interest, or COSI) of [ISMB/ECCB 2021 online](https://www.iscb.org/ismbeccb2021).
-BCC2020 will include BOSC and GCC, each of which has its own review committee.
+Each COSI has its own review committee.
 This document applies only to BOSC.

 ## Reviewer requirements

 BOSC reviewers participate in this process by invitation only.
 Reviewers are invited by the BOSC Organizing Committee.
 If you’d like to volunteer as a reviewer, please contact us at [bosc@open-bio.org](mailto:bosc@open-bio.org).

-All members of the BOSC review committee members must read and agree to follow the Conference’s Code of Conduct ([https://bcc2020.github.io/cod/](https://bcc2020.github.io/cod/)), as well as the review process outlined here.
+All members of the BOSC review committee members must read and agree to follow the [ISMB/ECCB Code of Conduct](https://www.iscb.org/iscb-policy-statements/iscb-code-of-conduct), as well as the review process outlined here.
 This is to ensure that the review process is fair and reliable, that all review requirements are applied consistently, and that reviewers understand abstract acceptance criteria and thus can constructively critique the submissions.

 ## Timeline

-The general timeline for BOSC reviewing is as follows (see https://www.open-bio.org/events/bosc/ for the latest info):
+The general timeline for BOSC reviewing is as follows (for 2021 -- see https://www.open-bio.org/events/bosc/ for the latest info):
-*   Abstract submission opens: April 1, 2020
+*   Abstract submission opens: February 2021
-*   Invitations to reviewers sent: Late April 2020
+*   Invitations to reviewers sent: Late April 2021
-*   Abstract submission closes: May 8
+*   Abstract submission closes: May 6, 2021
-*   Reviewers can bid on abstracts: May 9-10 (bidding will close at 2pm PDT on May 10)
+*   Reviewers can bid on abstracts: May 6-8 (bidding will close at noon EDT on May 8)
-*   Abstracts assigned to reviewers: May 10
+*   Abstracts assigned to reviewers: May 8
-*   Abstract reviews due: May 19 (end of the day anywhere in the world)
+*   Abstract reviews due: May 16 (end of the day anywhere in the world)
-*   Authors notified: June 6
+*   Authors notified: May 27
+*   Late poster abstract submission closes: June 3
-*   Early registration ends: July 10
+*   Late poster notifications: June 10
-*   **[BCC2020](https://bcc2020.github.io/): July 19-21, 2020** (plus optional training July 17-18 and CollaborationFest July 22-23 and 24-25)
+*   **[BOSC 2021](https://www.open-bio.org/events/bosc-2021/): July 29-30, 2021** (plus free CollaborationFest July 31 - August 1)

 ## Review Process

 ### Confidentiality Policy

 Abstracts are considered as unpublished works from submission of the abstract until the conference and should be treated as confidential.
-Therefore reviewers should not share or discuss abstracts (or specific details about the abstracts) with anyone else apart from members of the review committee without express permission of the abstract authors and the program and review chair(s).
+Therefore, reviewers should not share or discuss abstracts (or specific details about the abstracts) with anyone except members of the review committee without express permission of the abstract authors and the BOSC chair(s).

 ### Bidding period

 Shortly after abstract submission closes, reviewers are given a chance  to ‘bid’ on abstracts (i.e., indicate whether they do or do not want to review specific abstracts).
 A reviewer can say “Yes, I’d like to review this” to abstracts that may be, but aren’t limited to, work in one of their areas of expertise.
 During the bidding process, reviewers can also indicate when they don’t have the right background or have potential conflicts of interest, such as prior work with the authors or competing interests.
 It is not always possible for us to assign abstracts to reviewers who bid “yes”.
 However, you will never be assigned to review an abstract for which you indicated a conflict.
 (In fact, if you mark an abstract as “conflict”, you will never be able to see the abstract again in EasyChair, so be careful!)

 ### Abstract assignments

 Each submitted abstract will be assigned to three reviewers.
 Sometimes, if an abstract is controversial (for example, reviewers disagree on its relevance to BOSC), it will go through an additional review before authors are notified.
 All submitted abstracts must pass through this review process.

-Each reviewer will be assigned several abstracts to review (typically, 6-7 abstracts per round).
+Each reviewer will be assigned several abstracts to review (typically, 5-7 abstracts per round).
 Please check your assigned abstracts right away and let us know if there are any you can't review (for example, because of a conflict of interest with an author, or because you don’t feel you know enough about the topic to review the abstract fairly), so we can reassign those.

 ### Late-breaking abstracts

 An additional late-breaking abstract submission round is normally run shortly (1-2 months) prior to the conference.
-Abstracts accepted in the late round are normally limited to a lightning talk and/or poster presentation; they are not eligible for long talks.
+Abstracts accepted in the late round are normally limited to poster presentation and sometimes for "late-breaking lightning talks"; they are not eligible for long talks.
 Submissions to this round can be new submissions or abstracts that were rejected in the first round and have been improved based on reviewers’ comments.
 These late-round abstracts undergo a similar process for review.

-**NOTE: BOSC 2020 will not have a late submission round.** 2020 is not normal.

 ### Acceptance criteria